35 Amazing Arthritis Facts & Stats You Didn’t Know

 People unfamiliar with arthritis classification and terminology tend to confuse osteoarthritis with rheumatoid arthritis.

-5. Children and young adults can also get arthritis, the so-called juvenile arthritis, which usually goes undiagnosed.
+5. Juvenile arthritis facts confirm children and young adults can also get arthritis, i.e. juvenile idiopathic arthritis, which usually goes undiagnosed.

 6. Fibromyalgia is also a form of arthritis.

-Fibromyalgia is a form of arthritis with high prevalence (afflicting about 4 million people in the US alone), manifesting through stiffness and pain in supporting tissue around the bones and joints, that play an important role in their movement.
+Fibromyalgia is a form of arthritis .
+Hence, arthritis prevalence of this type translates to about 4 million people in the US alone.
+Fibromyalgia manifests itself through stiffness and pain in supporting tissue around the bones and joints, that play an important role in their movement.